-- 1. Have an official copy of their transcripts sent directly to the college or submit a sealed official transcript to the Enrollment Services Office. - Submit an Application for Credit Evaluation for official evaluation.
-This form is available online at www.centralia.edu/admissions/docs/credit-evaluation.pdf.
-Completed forms can be emailed to graduation@centralia.edu.
+- 1. Have an official copy of their transcripts sent directly to the college or submit a sealed official transcript to the Enrollment Services Office. - 2.
+Complete and submit an Application for Credit Evaluation for official evaluation.
+This form is available online at www.emailmeform.com/builder/form/5K0Q9Yj0e14C3MODzG14xgTe.
 Centralia College does not evaluate transcripts without an official Credit Evaluation Application from the student.

-Note: Students are encouraged to request a credit evaluation as early as possible.
-Registration appointments are calculated on a credit-earned basis.
-The more credits a student has, the earlier they may register.
-Appointments are based on cumulative credits earned at Centralia College and the other transfer institution(s).
-Enrolled students should allow a minimum of six weeks for processing from the start of the first quarter after their transcript arrives and/or after the Application for Credit Evaluation is submitted.
+Note: Enrolled students should allow a minimum of six weeks for processing from the start of the first quarter after their transcript arrives and/or after the Application for Credit Evaluation is submitted.